Find Your Local Lab

 Information About Hosting

-Hosts will be responsible for: 1) Setting up, cleaning and securing their lab, 2) Ordering and re-stocking materials (grants may be available), 3) Participating in online training and in-person events, 4) Participating in a Certified DOS observation of the program, and 6) Participating in a TMC LabsTM online community with other Hosting groups.
+Hosts are be responsible for: 1) Setting up, cleaning and securing their lab, 2) Ordering and re-stocking materials (grants may be available), 3) Participating in online training and in-person events, 4) Participating in a Certified DOS observation of the program, and 6) Participating in a TMC LabsTM online community with other Hosting groups.

 Direct operating costs include staffing, new tires or tail- lights, and consumable supplies.
 Information on where to find donated materials and equipment will be shared between hosts on the TMC webpage.
 “Re-wrapping” if desired would also need to be paid by the host group.
 Drivers of vehicles pulling labs must provide auto liability coverage extending to the TMC lab.
 Host organizations are encouraged to fundraise to help cover costs, special tools, materials and supplies.